Skip to main content

 Acute malnutrition (or wasting)

 is defined as low weight-for-height.
-It is characterized by severe weight loss, caused by lack of nutritious food, repeated infections, or both.
-Acutely malnourished children are up to 12 times more likely to die than those who are well nourished.
+It is characterized by sudden, severe weight loss, caused by lack of nutritious food, repeated infections or both.
+Acute malnutrition is life-threatening: children suffering from wasting are up to 12 times more likely to die than those who are well nourished.
 Although children can recover, just one episode of wasting has lifelong effects on physical and cognitive development.

 Chronic malnutrition (or stunting)